wasi-master/rich-tree/README.md

 ## Demo

-The following image is in high quality and captured from a terminal, open it in a new tab and zoom in to view it clearly, For even better preview, download the `demo.html` file and open it in a web browser
+The following image is in high quality and captured from a terminal, <a target="_blank" href="https://github.com/wasi-master/rich-tree/blob/main/screenshot.png">open it in a new tab</a> to view it clearly, For even better preview, download the [`demo.html`](https://raw.githubusercontent.com/wasi-master/rich-tree/main/demo.html) file and open it in a web browser

 ![](./screenshot.png)